How 2-Day Shipping Works and Why You Should Offer It

 Operating from just one warehouse or fulfillment center will severely restrict your two-day delivery capabilities.
-Even if you cannot manage more than one fulfillment center, you should consider partnering with a 3PL company.
+If you cannot manage multiple fulfillment centers, you should consider partnering with a 3PL company.
 You’ll be reducing the transit time of customers’ orders and ensuring faster delivery.

 Examples of 2-Day Shipping

 Below are a few shipping methods you can use if you’re planning to start two-day shipping:

 If you handle fulfillment in-house, you’ll have to take the goods to your preferred carrier.
 The top carriers, such as FedEx and USPS, have two-day shipping plans you can subscribe to.
 If your business is big enough, you could even get them to pick the packages up from your warehouse with shipping discounts.

 Online sellers that choose this option store their inventory at the third-party logistics company’s fulfillment center, and the company ensures it’s shipped on time.
 This arrangement allows sellers to leverage distributed warehouses and reduce shipping costs.
 You get to retain customer information since all orders will pass through.